Art History is the academic study of human-made objects in their historical development and their cultural context.

 - views how a work is made in terms of the material and tools that make it and construct it into a composition.

 The Art Historian uses a variety of perspectives to understand a work of art through

 - identifying the subject matter, and

-Today the boundaries among these categories are often blurred to make multimedia works and even to include the performing arts of music, dance, and drama as in “performance art” and computer-generated images.
+Today the boundaries among these categories are often blurred to make multimedia works and often include the performing arts of music, dance, and drama as in “performance art” and computer-generated images.

-Courses in Art History at Santa Ana College include Art Concepts, The Survey of Western World Art from Prehistory through the Twentieth Century, The History of Modern and Contemporary Art, Mexican and Chicano Art History, Asian Art History, and African Art History.
+Courses in Art History at Santa Ana College include Art Concepts, The Survey of Western World Art from Prehistory through the Twentieth Century, The History of Modern Art, Contemporary Art, Mexican and Chicano Art History, Asian Art History, and African/Oceanic/Native American Art History.

 Professor Irene Soriano, (714) 564-5618, firstname.lastname@example.org